-- A statement of the issues presented at the hearing;
+- A statement of issues presented at the hearing.

-- The hearing officer's decision;
+- Hearing Officer's decision.

-- The reason for the decision; and
+- Reason for decision.

-- The recommended remedies to be applied.
+- Recommended remedies to be applied.

-Appeal to the Secretary of Labor
+G. Appeal to the Secretary of Labor

 The Secretary of Labor shall investigate an allegation of a violation of the requirements of Title I if: